department-of-veterans-affairs/vagov-content/pages/disability/file-an-appeal.md

       <div>
         <h4>File a Notice of Disagreement (NOD)</h4>
         <p>
         By filing a Notice of Disagreement, you begin the appeals process.
-You’ll need to file a Notice of Disagreement within 1 year of the date on the letter notifying you of the claim decision. <br>
+You’ll need to file a Notice of Disagreement within one year of the date on the letter notifying you of the claim decision. <br>
         <a href="https://www.vba.va.gov/pubs/forms/VBA-21-0958-ARE.pdf">Download a Notice of Disagreement (VA Form 21-0958)</a>
         </p>
         <p>